Documentation conventions¶

 Formal grammars¶

-With ABNF, do not use the incremental alternatives notation (=/
+With ABNF, avoid the incremental alternatives notation (=/

 , LWSP